What is a mantra ?

 What is a mantra?

-A mantra is a word, a sentence or a sound repeated over and over to aid concentration in meditation.
-When repeating a thought or an idea, it grows in strength and energy, it anchors us in the present moment and gives us a stronger foundation to support our physical and mental intentions.
+A mantra is a word, sentence or sound that the practitioner repeats over and over to help with concentration in meditation.
+When repeating a thought or an idea, it grows in strength and energy, anchors us in the present moment, and gives us a stronger foundation to support our physical and mental intentions.

 Repeating these positive affirmations can help relieve built-up tension and overcome obstacles.